serokell/blog-posts/Alex and Happy Part 2/article.md

   | '(' exp ')'              { EPar (L.rtRange $1 <-> L.rtRange $3) $2 }
 ```

-This will cause Happy to build a chain `(((atom atom) atom) atom) atom` when parsing.
+This will cause Happy to build a chain like `(((atom atom) atom) atom) atom` when parsing.
-Note that even though the left side was stated to be an `exp`, eventually, we must reach an `atom` to terminate parsing.
+Note that even though the left side was stated to be an `exp`, we must eventually reach an `atom` to terminate parsing.

-With it, function applications should now be left-biased.
+With this, function application should now be left-biased.

 #### Parsing conditional expressions